loopstore/loopstore/tutorial-cloud-shell.md

 You can't enter a path here: see  [this Issue](https://github.com/strongloop/loopback-next/issues/2092).

-#### For "Application class name" enter "LoopstoreApplication"
+For "Application class name" enter "LoopstoreApplication"

     LoopstoreApplication

-#### Leave all the features enabled
+**Leave all the features enabled!**

 <aside class="special">

 **Going deeper 🤓**

-Here's what we enabling: tslint, prettier, Eable mocha, loopbackBuild, vscode, repositories, services.
+Here's what we enabling: tslint, prettier, mocha, loopbackBuild, vscode, repositories, services.

 We'll be looking into what these all mean later in the tutorial.
 </aside>